Squirtle007/CUDA-Q/Brev/README.md

-# Launching CUDA-Q JupyterLab on Brev
+# Launching CUDA-Q on Brev

 This guide walks you through setting up a containerized CUDA-Q JupyterLab environment using [Brev](https://brev.nvidia.com/).